 What are the filing fees for Tennessee LLCs?

-Online filing provides immediate approval or processing within 1-2 business days, while mail submissions require 2-3 weeks for postal transit and state processing.
-Tennessee doesn't offer expedited processing for LLC formations since its online system already delivers the fastest available service, providing cost-effective processing without premium fees.
+Online filing through the TNCaB system provides immediate or same-day processing based on practitioner consensus, while mail submissions require approximately 2 to 3 weeks for postal transit and state processing.
+Tennessee does not offer a formal expedited processing tier for LLC formations, as its online system already delivers the fastest available service.
+The Tennessee Secretary of State does not publish official processing time guarantees; filers requiring authoritative confirmation should contact the Business Services Division directly.

 Current Tennessee LLC filing fees